shaochuan/extension-registry-example/README.md

 C++ Registration Pattern with Protobuf Extension
 ======================

 A minimal example that implements the registry pattern in C++ and protobuf.
+In particular, it's implementing Variadic Factory pattern to achieve config-driven factory method without having to update the call sites.

 Build & Run
 ======================